lmtoy/lmtoy_2018-S1-MU-8/README.md

       parallel --jobs 16 m51.run2

 can be submitted in a shell as the first one will not finish until all jobs are done.

+If you have no good parallel/batch processing available, the slow and trusted way is:

+      bash m51.run1
+      bash m51.run2

 ### Alternate ProjectId's